-When they are home, Bruce serves a Contractor for Music Ministry at Crossroads United Church in North Delta BC, and Cheryl and Bruce lead music at Pacific InterChristian Community in Vancouver BC.
-Bruce also plays with a variety of talented artists in the Vancouver area creating intercultural music, in particular with Indian Standard Time, a North Indian classical music fusion ensemble, and he serves as a faculty member at the Naad Centre for the Performing and Visual Arts in Surrey BC.
+When they are home, Bruce serves a Contractor for Music Ministry at Crossroads United Church in North Delta BC, and Cheryl and Bruce provide music leadership for Living Interfaith Sanctuary in Vancouver, BC.
+Bruce also plays with a variety of talented artists in the Vancouver area creating intercultural music, in particular with Indian Standard Time, a North Indian classical music fusion ensemble, and he serves as a faculty member at the Naad Arts Centre in Surrey BC.

 Bruce has a PhD in the development of hymn tune repertoire in The United Church of Canada.
 You can download a copy of his dissertation from the National Library of Canada.
 He has co-authored two monographs on the history of worship and music in the United Church and its parent denominations, the Methodist, Presbyterian and Congregational churches in Canada.
 These monographs, written by Bruce with his father, Thomas Harding, have already proven to be valuable tools for those who wish to understand our liturgical history in order to better chart a course for the future.
 For more information on hymns and church music history, visit Bruce’s Canadian Hymnology Resource page.